 MBC is sometimes referred to as advanced breast cancer or Stage 4 breast cancer.
 It is important to note that while “Stage 4 breast cancer” is commonly used interchangeably with “MBC,” the 2 terms do not always mean the same thing.
 The stage is determined at or soon after diagnosis, based on whether the cancer is limited to 1 area of the breast or whether it has spread to other areas or organs at said time.
 Over the course of the disease, your stage will most likely remain the same, even when the disease becomes metastatic.
 This means that you can have Stage 2 breast cancer and still have metastatic disease.

 Incidence of breast cancer in the United States

 Breast cancer is the most common cancer among women in the United States (excluding cancers of the skin).
-As of 2014, there were an estimated 3.1 million women living in the US who had been diagnosed with breast cancer at some point in their lives.
+As of January 1, 2019, there were more than 3.8 million women living in the US who had been diagnosed with breast cancer at some point in their lives.
 The number of women diagnosed with or living with MBC, however, is not currently measured.
 This makes it difficult to measure survival rates in MBC.

 Types of treatment

 Although researchers continue to study MBC, there is currently no cure.
 For now, the goals of treatment include extending life, reducing the symptoms of the disease, and improving quality of life.
 Treatment with the goal of improving quality of life is also referred to as palliative care.